EliXie212/bios-611-project/README.md

 ------------------
 You will need Docker.
 You will need to be able to run docker as your current user.

-Installation of docker can be found on this website:
+Instructions on installation of docker can be found here:

 Windows: https://docs.docker.com/desktop/windows/install/

 Ubuntu: https://docs.docker.com/engine/install/ubuntu/